2024 Austrian legislative election

-Legislative elections will be held in Austria by 2024 to elect the 28th National Council, the lower house of Austria's bicameral parliament.
+Legislative elections were held in Austria on 29 September 2024 to elect the 28th National Council, the lower house of Austria's bicameral parliament.

+The election saw the far-right Freedom Party of Austria (FPÖ) place first, winning 28.8% of the vote and achieving the best result in the party's history.
+This was the first time that a far-right party won the most seats in a legislative election in Austria after World War II.
+The governing Austrian People's Party (ÖVP) lost 20 seats, while its coalition partner, the Greens, lost 10 seats.
+The centre-left Social Democratic Party (SPÖ) won just 21.1%, marking its worst result ever in terms of percentages and the place occupied (3rd), but it gained one seat compared to the previous election.
+NEOS slightly improved from 2019, rising from 15 to 18 seats.
+No other party was able to clear the 4% threshold to win seats.

 Background

-The 2019 legislative election was called after the Ibiza affair, which triggered the collapse of the coalition government between the Austrian People's Party (ÖVP) and Freedom Party of Austria (FPÖ) led by Chancellor Sebastian Kurz.
+The 2019 legislative election was called after the Ibiza affair, which triggered the collapse of the coalition government between the Austrian People's Party (ÖVP) and the Freedom Party of Austria (FPÖ) led by Chancellor Sebastian Kurz.
 The coalition was ousted in a motion of no confidence and replaced by a non-partisan interim government.
-The election delivered a strong victory for the ÖVP, who rose to 37.5%, while the FPÖ declined to 16%, their worst result since 2006.
-With 21%, the opposition Social Democratic Party of Austria (SPÖ) recorded their worst performance in over a century.
-The Greens returned to the National Council after falling out in 2017, achieving their best-ever result with 14%.
+The election delivered a strong victory for the ÖVP, which rose to 37.5%, while the FPÖ declined to 16%, its worst result since 2008.
+With 21%, the opposition Social Democratic Party of Austria (SPÖ) recorded its worst performance in over a century.
+The Greens returned to the National Council after failing to win seats in 2017, achieving its best-ever result with 14%.
 NEOS improved to 8%.

 The ÖVP formed a coalition with The Greens, a first on the federal level in Austria.
 The new government took office in January 2020, with Sebastian Kurz returning as Chancellor.

 Norbert Hofer announced his resignation as leader of the Freedom Party in June 2021.
 He was replaced by parliamentary group leader Herbert Kickl, whose dismissal as interior minister caused the collapse of the ÖVP–FPÖ government in 2019.

-On 6 October 2021, agents of the Central Prosecutorial Agency for Corruption and Economic Affairs (WKStA) raided the Federal Chancellery and the headquarters of the ÖVP as part of a corruption probe targeting Chancellor Sebastian Kurz and his "inner circle".
+On 6 October 2021 agents of the Central Prosecutorial Agency for Corruption and Economic Affairs (WKStA) raided the Federal Chancellery and the headquarters of the ÖVP as part of a corruption probe targeting Chancellor Sebastian Kurz and his "inner circle".
 Prosecutors alleged that, in 2016, Kurz paid bribes to news outlets to publish coverage and opinion polling favourable to himself, the goal of the scheme being to undermine then-ÖVP leader Reinhold Mitterlehner so that Kurz could take his place.
 The Greens threatened to support a motion of no confidence if Kurz did not step down as Chancellor.
-He announced his resignation on 9 October and was replaced by foreign minister Alexander Schallenberg.
-However, he was quickly elected faction leader of the ÖVP in the National Council, and it was widely understood that he would remain de facto leader of the government.
+He thus announced his resignation on 9 October and was replaced by Foreign Minister Alexander Schallenberg.
+However, he was quickly elected faction leader of the ÖVP in the National Council; it was widely understood that he would remain de facto leader of the government.